-Add all ingredients except the olive oil to a food processor and pulse until the mixture is fully blended but course.
+Add all ingredients except the olive oil to a food processor and pulse until the mixture is fully blended but coarse.
 Drizzle in the olive oil and pulse one more time to stir.

 Spoon mixture into a short, wide-mouth 250 ml / 8 oz canning jar.
 Label and refrigerate until party day.
 Can be made up to 3 days ahead.
 Serve with crackers or bread and a medium-sharp cheese like cheddar or gouda.